 Academic excellence, evidence of prior and productive research experience and the desire to pursue a career in clinical academia are essential.
 Applicants may have intercalated during their degree or have obtained a second Bachelors degree but this is not essential.

 Applicants are not expected to have a defined project proposal at the application stage.
-They should be able to articulate what areas they would be interested in developing a project within and have an idea of which lead supervisors they might work with from the exceptional GW4-CAT pool of Wellcome Trust approved supervisors.
+They should, however, be able to articulate the areas in which they would be interested in developing a project, and have an idea of which senior supervisors they might work with from the exceptional GW4-CAT pool of Wellcome Trust approved supervisors.

 - To be eligible for entry into the programme you must have a qualification that allows you to practice clinically in the UK

 - Candidates must be eligible to work in the United Kingdom by commencement of the PhD

 - Trainees who are currently registered for a PhD will not be eligible to apply

 - All applicants will have to provide evidence of previously undertaken research such as an Academic Clinical Fellowship (medical and dental graduates), an internship or residency (veterinary), or via an alternative route such as the Clinical Primer from Bristol, Cardiff and Exeter

 - Applicants must be willing to travel between GW4-CAT sites and be a part of cohort activities and training